 RTX Stock Analysis

 RTX Corporation (formerly Raytheon Technologies) operates two primary businesses: Pratt & Whitney (commercial and military jet engines) and Raytheon (missiles, electronic warfare, and defense systems).
-RTX is unique among defense primes in having substantial commercial aerospace exposure — Pratt & Whitney engines power Airbus A320neo and A220 families globally.
+RTX is unique among defense primes in having substantial commercial aerospace exposure.
+Pratt & Whitney engines power Airbus A320neo and A220 families globally.
 This commercial-defense mix creates both diversification and complexity, as commercial jet engine cycles and defense spending cycles operate independently.

-Why Traders Watch RTX
+Why Do Traders Watch RTX?

 RTX is a hybrid commercial aerospace/defense trade with ATR of 2-3%.
 The company faced a major turbine disk recall in 2023 (requiring inspection of 1,000+ GTF engines) that created a significant near-term headwind and has depressed sentiment.
 As the GTF recall resolves and aircraft deliveries recover, RTX represents a multi-year recovery trade in commercial aerospace married to a defense spending upcycle.

-The Pratt & Whitney GTF powder metal disk recall — requiring inspection of 1,000+ engines in service — has been RTX's primary operational challenge since 2023, grounding hundreds of aircraft and generating significant customer compensation costs.
+The Pratt & Whitney GTF powder metal disk recall.
+Requiring inspection of 1,000+ engines in service.
+Has been RTX's primary operational challenge since 2023, grounding hundreds of aircraft and generating significant customer compensation costs.
 Each quarterly disclosure showing recall inspection progress ahead of schedule (reducing aircraft-on-ground count) drives 3-5% positive reactions.

 RTX's RSI has been suppressed below its historical range due to the GTF recall overhang.
-RSI dips to 38-44 while recall resolution is progressing have been reliable contrarian entries for traders who believe GTF resolution will re-rate the stock toward peers' multiples — representing 15-25% potential upside vs. LMT and NOC.
+RSI dips to 38-44 while recall resolution is progressing have been reliable contrarian entries for traders who believe GTF resolution will re-rate the stock toward peers' multiples.
+Representing 15-25% potential upside vs. LMT and NOC.

 Raytheon's missile and air defense business has an extraordinary order backlog driven by Ukraine conflict replenishment and NATO rearmament.
 Patriot missile systems, Stinger anti-aircraft missiles, and Javelin anti-tank missiles are all in severe production constraint.
 When Raytheon announces capacity expansion approvals, it validates the $10B+ annual defense demand backlog.

-Pratt & Whitney powers 75%+ of Airbus A320neo family aircraft — the world's most popular narrow-body airliner.
+Pratt & Whitney powers 75%+ of Airbus A320neo family aircraft.
+The world's most popular narrow-body airliner.
 When Airbus announces increased production rates (targeting 75/month by 2027), it directly drives GTF engine demand and RTX's forward revenue estimates.
 Track monthly Airbus delivery counts as a leading indicator for P&W revenue.

-RTX Key Stats for Traders
+📋 RTX Key Stats for Traders

 APEX combines RSI, MACD, Fibonacci, Volume, and 4 more signals into one composite score in under 30 seconds.